 Can Wilsonart laminates and quartz deliver an attractive bar design?
 Tony Roma’s Steakhouse believes so.
+Learn how Wilsonart laminate and quartz was used for bar finishes and bar tops for Tony Roma’s Steakhouse.

 WILSONART LAMINATE AND QUARTZ FOR TONY ROMAS BAR DESIGN